ppriya17/Phase-locked-loop-IC-Design-using-SKY130nm/README.md

 Parasitics Extraction
 ---
-To extract the capacitance effect information parasitics extraction, press i button to select the whole design and then give "extract all" command.
+To extract the capacitance effect information parasitics extraction, press i to select the whole design and then give "extract all" command.
-For postlayout simulation the extraction file has to be converted to spice file using ext2spice command.
+For postlayout simulation the extraction file has to be converted to spice file using "ext2spice" command.

 ![image](https://user-images.githubusercontent.com/90973886/133932484-02fcfec9-54db-4041-9583-16c50b587533.png)